diddi-/flask-seeder/README.md

 There are different generators that help generate values for the fake objects.
 Currently supported generators are:
 * Integer: Create a random integer between two values
+* Sequence: Create integers in sequence if called multiple times
 * Name: Create a random name from a list `data/names/names.txt`

 Feel free to roll your own generator by subclassing `Generator` and implement a `generate()` method that return the generated value.